The Best Young Players to Trade for in Madden 22 Franchise Mode

 You will need to work on his defensive skills, though.
 His Play Recognition and Hit Power in particular need some upgrading, and so does his Pursuit rating.
 But developing raw talent is one of the most enjoyable things to do in Franchise Mode, after all!

-Getting a young player with obvious potential through trades certainly won’t be easy.
+Getting a young player with obvious potential through Madden 22 trades certainly won’t be easy.
 The AI may not work like the real-life GMs but it’s still smart enough to figure out its key assets.

 This means a lot of trade combinations and, most likely, giving something up.

-There are a lot of young players to trade for in Madden 22, some easier to get than others.
+There are a lot of young and easy players to trade for in Madden 22, some easier to get than others.
 Remember to look at their age, ratings, and Superstar or X-Factor abilities – these will be the most important indicators of a player’s stardom potential.